 Gastrointestinal infection prevention in nursing homes can be tough because of how contagious these viruses are.
 They can spread through food, water, and direct contact.

-chicago nursing home infections
+chicago nursing home infection attorney

 Treating and Preventing Nursing Home Infections